skilesare/immortality/a_new_constitution/article-vii---commentary.md

-_The rights of citizens shall not fall to any corporation or joint stock company as formed by any state or authority, domestic or foriegn._
+_The rights of citizens shall not fall to any corporation or joint stock company as formed by any state or authority, domestic or foreign._

 Corporations aren't people and do not enjoy these rights